 Students who seek to drop one or more courses but not all, should download the Add/Drop Request Form, fill out the form, and then submit the form for processing to the Office of the Registrar.

 Students who would like to drop one course, but it is their only course, must pursue a University Withdrawal through the Registrar's Office.

 Fall and Spring

 A student who withdraws from their classes before the end of the 15th day of the semester will not receive grades for any of their courses.
-Any withdraws after the 15th day of class through the last day to withdraw, will receive a "W" grade in the courses taken unless otherwise stated by the Allen Yarnell Center for Student Success.
+Any withdraws after the 15th day of class through the last day to withdraw, will receive a "W" grade in the courses taken.

 All information concerning Current Term Withdrawals can be found in the Registration Handbook published by the Office of the Registrar.